ktptran/my-portfolio/README.md

 ### Key Performance Indicators

-1. Deploy the updated version of the website within minutes.
+1. Deploy the updated version of the website within minutes automatically.

 ## Launch Configurations